API Testing with Test Client

 If your OAuth Provider requires additional parameters, you can get the parameter name and value from the configuration values in your OAuth Provider account.
 If additional parameters are needed, provide the parameter name and value for authorization and token endpoints, and then click Get Token.

-In the following example, an additional parameter is required, of name resource, and a value, beginning with 00000002 in Test Client for adding the parameter name and value.
+In the following example, using the Implicit grant type, an additional parameter is required, of name resource, and a value, beginning with 00000002 in Test Client for adding the parameter name and value.

 The following table shows the configuration values required for OAuth.